When Is It OK To Take A Stranger's Leftovers Home?

 FYI, heavy drinkers suffer from serious taste impairment.
 Something to consider when your intoxicated friend imagines they are the food and wine expert in the room.
 Order your own food — whatever you’ve got a hankering for.
 And don’t share it, or you can expect a full critique of why you made a lousy choice.

 So there we were, on that Thursday afternoon, sitting at a high top near the windows, with a view of the culinary garden and the entire dining area.
 Janelle had arranged for this very table, knowing it was the perfect perch from which to assess her prey, the people she would be hitting up for samples of their food and wine, and whom she would eventually get around to asking for their leftovers.
 To be clear, I knew NOTHING of this plan of hers.
 On previous occasions, when we dined out, she had not pulled these stunts.
 But now, emboldened by a double Manhattan, Janelle had the mistaken impression I would go along with whatever bullshit she doled out.
 My guess: Janelle has very few friends who are sober and, therefore, miscalculated what my response might be.
-A huge math and judgment error.

 Prior to getting seated for lunch, Janelle and I sat at the bar.
 In retrospect, I believe she intentionally had us arrive 45 minutes prior to our reservation so she could tank up.
-First thing she did was to grab two seats smack in the middle of the bar — no doubt so she could be the center of attention, literally.
+First thing she did was to grab two seats smack in the middle of the bar — no doubt so she could be the center of attention.
 She then proceeded to order her first drink, a Double Manhattan, and that’s when I ordered my first glass of Pellegrino with a splash of lime.
 On and on she went, introducing herself (and providing credentials — “you may know me as the blah, blah, blah”) to the bartender and the folks on either side of us.
 A right hand was then extended in all three directions, followed by vigorous, dominant handshakes, establishing a professional relationship whereby Janelle was the expert on all things fine spirits and wine.

 The next trick in Janelle’s foolkit: lively banter and funny-to-her stories.
 Janelle definitely had a blind spot when it came to her anecdotes.
 Once immersed in telling the tale (emboldened by Dutch courage), she failed to notice the people around her getting irritated or nodding off.
 If her “funny” story was hitting home, and not in a good way, Janelle was oblivious to the upset she was causing.
 There was no way to avert this situation, as Janelle was intent on finishing whatever she started, so confident was she that what she had to say was important, funny, or poignant.
 Ninety-five percent of the time, it was none of these things, only self-indulgent bullshit, poorly delivered.
 Aargh.

 As we sat there, and Janelle had ascertained that everyone at the bar was a local, the conversation turned to specialty cocktails, namely those that had just been ordered — a Chocolate Old-Fashioned, a Vieux Carré, and a Chai Espresso Martini.
 All sounded fantastic, Janelle noted, before not-so-discreetly asking the bartender if she could sample some of the “free shots” at the bottom of the shakers.
 Armando reluctantly poured the dregs of the first two drinks into shot glasses and placed them in front of Janelle, who delicately sampled both, feigning deep consideration of their qualities.
 “Delicious,” she said, regarding the Chocolate Old-Fashioned, though she preferred Ballotin’s Chocolate Whiskey, which this obviously was not.
 “Noted,” said the bartender with a smirk on his face.
-My guess is that the 20-something, Armando, had heard more than his share of bullshit like this in his short career.
+My guess is that the 20-something Armando had heard more than his share of bullshit in his short career.

 Once the customers to our right ordered their next round, Janelle boldly petitioned Armando for the “free shots” from their mixers, blunting her audacious request by simultaneously asking to see his wine-by-the-bottle menu.
 As if.
 As if she were considering wine options for lunch.
 “No problem,” said Armando, with a whiff of sarcasm and expanding his responses to two words now that he’d determined Janelle wasn’t homeless, just a really sloppy dresser.

 “Which pinot noirs are your bestsellers?” she queried.
 “Can you recommend a varietal that pairs well with carnitas?”
-And, “Are there any single-vineyard cabs amongst your offerings?”
+And… “Are there any single-vineyard cabs amongst your offerings?”
 Blah, blah, blah.
 What a coincidence — all of the wines-by-the-bottle that captured Janelle’s interest also happened to be available by the glass.
 That meant open bottles of these wines sat behind the bar.
 What luck!
 Might she possibly taste a splash of this, or that?
 “But of course,” replied the ever-accommodating GenZ Armando, who had now expanded his responses to three words.

 Eight “splashes” later, it was decided that the Gewürztraminer (the cheapest bottle on the entire list) would pair perfectly with the salty pork dish Janelle was considering.
 Off trotted Armando to the wine cellar to pull a chilled bottle of Fetzer Gewurz.

-• Eight 2 ounce “splashes” (i.e. tasting pours) = 16 ounces of wine
+• Eight 2-ounce “splashes” (i.e., tasting pours) = 16 ounces of wine

 • 4 ounces of whiskey and 2 ounces of sweet vermouth = 6 ounces of hard liquor